 If you’re looking for a more traditional holiday meal, you can also order a turkey dinner feast, which comes with several sides and a dessert and costs a little less than the buffet.
 Either way, you'll need to book your reservations in advance as this popular restaurant will likely be busy on Thanksgiving.

 Liberty House, Jersey City

-No need to venture into the city and deal with post-Parade traffic.
-From 1pm to 6pm, patrons can select from an impeccable three-course prix-fixe menu, filled with seasonal concoctions like Guinness glazed chicken lollipops, roasted garlic with bleu cheese, honey ham with local cider and maple demi-glace, and yes, a traditional turkey dinner.
-For dessert, a selection of mini pastries by Liberty House's resident pastry chef are served family style, giving you every opportunity to treat yourself.
-Call 201-395-0300 for reservations.
-76 Audrey Zapp Drive, Jersey CityContinue to 6 of 10 below.
+No need to venture into New York City and deal with post-parade traffic; throughout the afternoon into early evening, you can enjoy a traditional Thanksgiving feast or build your own delectable dinner from an impeccable three-course prix-fixe menu filled with seasonal creations like Guinness glazed chicken lollipops, honey ham with local cider and maple demi-glace.
+For dessert, a selection of mini pastries by Liberty House's resident pastry chef are served family-style, giving you every opportunity to treat yourself to more than one option—just like at home.

 Rails Steakhouse, Towaco

 If you're looking for something even more savory than an oven-roasted turkey for your Thanksgiving meal this year, you can get one of the best steaks in New Jersey at Rails Steakhouse in Towaco.